-The U13-U18 Director shall provide advice to the Board on behalf of the membership; shall oversee schedules and cup draws for their divisions; shall oversee registration for their divisions; shall oversee any sub committees as required and report to the Board; shall oversee tournaments and or festivals for their divisions; shall be available for correspondence as needed to support the growth with the clubs, coaches, or team managers; and shall attend league related meetings as required.
+The U13-U18 Director shall provide advice to the Board on behalf of the membership; shall oversee schedules and cup draws for their divisions; shall oversee registration for their divisions; shall oversee any sub committees as required and report to the Board; shall oversee tournaments and or festivals for their divisions; shall be available for correspondence as needed to support growth with the clubs, coaches, or team managers; and shall attend league related meetings as required.

 6.6 Director at Large U8-U12

-The U8-U12 Director shall provide advice to the Board on behalf of the membership; shall oversee schedules and cup draws for their divisions; shall oversee registration for their divisions; shall oversee any sub committees as required and report to the Board; shall oversee tournaments and or festivals for their divisions; shall be available for correspondence as needed to support the growth with the clubs, coaches, or team managers; and shall attend League related meetings as required.
+The U8-U12 Director shall provide advice to the Board on behalf of the membership; shall oversee schedules and cup draws for their divisions; shall oversee registration for their divisions; shall oversee any sub committees as required and report to the Board; shall oversee tournaments and or festivals for their divisions; shall be available for correspondence as needed to support growth with the clubs, coaches, or team managers; and shall attend League related meetings as required.

 6.7 Director of Referees

-The Director of Referees shall provide advice to the Board on behalf of members; shall oversee schedules and cup draws for referees; shall oversee any sub committees as required and report to the Board; shall oversee tournaments and or festivals for referees; shall be available for correspondence as needed to support the growth with the clubs, coaches, or team managers; and shall attend League related meetings as required.
+The Director of Referees shall provide advice to the Board on behalf of members; shall oversee schedules and cup draws for referees; shall oversee any sub committees as required and report to the Board; shall oversee tournaments and or festivals for referees; shall be available for correspondence as needed to support growth with the clubs, coaches, or team managers; and shall attend League related meetings as required.

 All Directors and Ex-Officio Members may be given additional operational duties, as requested by the President, or the Board.

-Board Honorariums and or Allotments:
+Board Honorariums and/or Allotments:

 This base amount shall represent a reasonable amount to cover expenses and incidentals incurred while performing the duties of the respective office.
-Any amounts paid over and above the base honorarium shall be considered as fees for services and reported to the Canada Revenue Agency as required on an annual basis.
+Any amounts paid over and above the base allotment shall be considered as fees for services and reported to the Canada Revenue Agency as required on an annual basis.